MinFoux/Tang/README.md

 # Tang
-A "from the ground up" operating system inside of scratch
+A "from the ground up" operating system inside of scratch, starting with a custom programming language with a call stack and memory batch called Citrus.